-In rough chronological order we offer you:
+In rough chronological order we offer you some glimpse’s of the port’s history:

 An investigation of the role of the Church and local communities in trying to get their friends and relatives released and returned from North African and Turkish pirates in the 17th and 18th centuries.